 Metaphors from the domain of nature exist in all religions.
 In the Hebrew Bible, for example, one reads “A person is like a tree of the field” (Deut.
 20:19).
 That is, just as investing in a seed will yield a sturdy tree and excellent fruit, so is a child like a seed; investing in him will pay off when he turns into a stable adult imbued with values.
 In the Quran, we read: “We have handed the Quran to you [the Prophet Muhammad] for the deliverance of man from darkness to light,” i.e., from the darkness of ignorance to the light of knowledge.

-Arafat in this study is particularly inclined to adopt transparent metaphors from the domain of nature because they are pointed, reflective of direct speech, and decodable with no need for deep thinking.
+Arafat is particularly inclined to adopt transparent metaphors from the domain of nature because they are pointed, reflective of direct speech, and decodable with no need for deep thinking.

-In examples (1), (2), (3), (4) and (5) Arafat uses metaphorical concepts associated with water and the movement of vast quantities of water, as in whirlpool, sea, and wellspring.
-The metaphors in examples (1) and (2) reflect an inability to break free of the cycle of violence and return to the negotiating table.
-They point an accusing finger at Israel for the impasse in the negotiations and convey a need for bold, frequent steps to revive them.
-The metaphor in sentence 3 that describes Palestine as a “wellspring of love and peace” also expresses a willingness to renew negotiations, since it implies that the Palestinian people always strive to resolve conflicts through peaceful means and negotiations.
+In examples (1), (2), (3), (4), and (5) Arafat uses metaphorical concepts associated with water and the movement of vast quantities of water, as in a whirlpool, a sea, and a wellspring.
+The metaphors in examples (1) and (2) represent the inability to break free of the cycle of violence and return to the negotiating table.
+They point an accusing finger at Israel for the impasse in the negotiations and convey a need for bold, frequent, steps to revive them.
+The metaphor in sentence (3) that describes Palestine as a “wellspring of love and peace,” implying that the Palestinian people always strive to resolve conflicts through peaceful means and negotiations, also expresses a willingness to renew negotiations on the Palestinian side.
 Notably in this context, metaphorical use of the concept of “flood” is traditionally encountered (as both a verb and a noun) in the context of migration, especially in defense of anti-immigration ideologies and processes.
+In example (4), the U.N.’s resolutions in support of the establishment of a Palestinian state alongside Israel are likened to an ever-flowing spring.
+Just as trees require water to bear fruit, so the Palestinian Authority requires the U.N.’s recognition of the rights of the Palestinian people to realize their rights, to jumpstart the peace process, and to establish a Palestinian state.
+Example (5) pertains to the Israelis’ expectations from the Palestinian Authority after the Palestinians departed from Lebanon.
+The Israeli government hoped that its condition would be shrouded in fog, just like the sea, which symbolizes the unknown and loss.

+Examples

 (1) We drowned in a whirlpool of violence and terrorism.